dappforce/subsocial-docs/docs/develop/grill-light/extension/Schema.md

 Create a new folder named `url` inside the `components/Extensions` directory.

-Each extension needs to have two files:
+Each extension needs to have 3 files:

 - UrlExtension.tsx
 - UrlModal.tsx
+- index.tsx

 Where Url means the name of your extension and in the case of the current example it is **Url**